 Set a routine

-As adults we can differentiate between night and day.
-We realise and understand day is for work, play etc. and night is for resting.
-Babies, with their forever growing senses do not understand this easily.
+As adults, we can differentiate between night and day.
+We realize and understand day is for work, play etc. and night is for resting.
+Babies, with their forever growing senses, do not understand this easily.
 Hence setting a routine is very necessary.
 The routine could be as simple as play, bath time, story-time (with dim lights) and bedtime.
 I used to include massage and story time together.
 It gave me an opportunity to make up stories and talk to my baby.
+Hope many of you are also trying this sleep training method.

 Ensure the baby is well fed

 Well, this isn’t something you can control when the baby is on milk feeds.
-I was however suggested by the paediatrician to wake and feed the baby often during the day, say every 90 minutes or so, so that baby would sleep longer hours at night.
+I was however suggested by the pediatrician to wake and feed the baby often during the day, say every 90 minutes or so, so that baby would sleep longer hours at night.
 Once the baby starts solids, try and give something that would keep baby’s tummy full for longer as the last meal of the day.
+It’s a great thing to apply for having a perfect sleep schedule for kids.

 Burp Burp Burp!!